Mutual obligation requirements

 You can do a mix of these options in your 30 hours.

 If you want to do voluntary work you need to talk to us about it.
-We must agree the work is suitable.
+We must agree the work is suitable and the organisation is an approved voluntary work provider.

-Your options for meeting these requirements will change, once you either:
+Your options for meeting your requirements change, once you either:

-- have been on payment for at least 12 months
+- have been on payment for 12 months

 - turn 60 years of age.